 Glorious Longwood Gardens

-Less than a half-hour from Wilmington by car, Longwood Gardens is the former Pierre S. du Pont estate.
+Less than a half-hour from Wilmington by car, Longwood Gardens in Kennett Square, Pennsylvania is the former Pierre S. du Pont estate.
 Mr. du Pont bought this property in 1906, later building a Conservatory and several styles of gardens, including an Italian Water Garden, in 1925.
 Wilmington was becoming, and still remains, a center of horticulture in the United States.

 Within a decade, he had nearly 1,000 acres of farmland and gardens which he bequeathed to the public after his death in 1954.
 Today, marvel at the massive topiary, rolling lawns, majestic trees and the many fountains that are programmed to dance and light up in time to music.